Description

 Steps to process the AR Credit:

-section and add in the Amount to Pay, Payment/Posted Dates, and optional MemoSelect the Ledger Account that will be receiving the AR Credit through this processing as the Ledger Account (this will be the CREDIT side of the Refund Journal Entry)
+Select the Ledger Account that will be receiving the AR Credit in the top section of the screen (this will be the CREDIT side of the Refund Journal Entry - in most cases, an accounts receivable account)

-Click Pay and Confirm
+Click Apply and Confirm

 Journal Entries from AR Credit Creation to Processing